simoncblyth/opticks/graphics/ggeoview/issues/geant4_opticks_integration/integration_overview.rst

 TODO
 ----

+* pmt test broken by g4gun generalizations

+* CPU indexing, to support non-CUDA capable nodes

+  * also currently the indexing of G4 saved events gets done at every viz

 * where to slot in CG4/CGDMLDetector into the machinery, cli, options, config ?

 * bring over, cleanup, simplify G4DAEChroma gdc- (no need for ZMQ)